Adarsh-Pixel/terraform-basics/README.md

 # How systemd files can be filed with secrets from Secret Manager by Ansible.

 >>> Ansible should have the capability to fetch the secret from the AWS Secret Manager.

+### Once the product is ready [MVP : Minimum viable product], wthat's next?

+> 1) How can we benchmark the resource of the infrastructure.

+> 2) Before we release product to production, we do BENCHMARKING!